thruthesky/firechat/README.md

 # Overview

-- Firechat does not have support for photo uploading that is because every app has different backends.
+- Firechat does not support for file uploading since every app has different backends.
-  - But firechat provides and interface for handling uploaded photos.
+  - But it provides an interface for uploading photo and it should be very simple.

 # Resources